openvinotoolkit/openvino/docs/ops/sequence/CTCGreedyDecoderSeqLen_6.md

 * *merge_repeated*

   * **Description**: *merge_repeated* is a flag for merging repeated labels during the CTC calculation.
-If value is false the squense A B B * B * B  (where '*' is the blank label) will look like ABB * B * B. But if we set it to true, the squensy will be AB * B * B. A B B sequence will be merged repeted to A B.
+If value is false the squense A B B * B * B  (where '*' is the blank label) will look like ABB * B * B. But if we set it to true, the squensy will be AB * B * B. A B B will be merged repeted to A B.
   * **Range of values**: true or false
   * **Type**: `boolean`
   * **Default value**: true